ShiqiYu/libfacedetection/README.md

 * Shiqi Yu, <shiqi.yu@gmail.com>

 ## Contributors
-Some contributors are listed [here](https://github.com/ShiqiYu/libfacedetection/graphs/contributors).
+All contributors who contribute at GitHub.com are listed [here](https://github.com/ShiqiYu/libfacedetection/graphs/contributors).

-The contributors who are not listed at GitHub.com:
+The contributors who were not listed at GitHub.com:
 * Jia Wu (吴佳)
 * Dong Xu (徐栋)
 * Shengyin Wu (伍圣寅)

 ## Acknowledgment
-The work is partly supported by the Science Foundation of Shenzhen (Grant No. JCYJ20150324141711699 and 20170504160426188).
+The work is partly supported by the Science Foundation of Shenzhen (Grant No. 20170504160426188).